“God blessed the seventh day and declared it holy, because on it God ceased from all the work of creation that God had done” (Genesis 2:3).

-There are new Shabbat offerings at Nahalat Shalom and you are invited to come and join us.
+All are welcome to join us for Shabbat Services.
 Bring your family.
 Bring a friend.
 Every Shabbat service is different, reflecting the diversity of our community.
 Each one has its own flavor, its own special joyful spice.

 Please note that Nahalat Shalom is a fragrance-free zone where we want everyone to feel comfortable.
 Please refrain from wearing scents at services and other events.
-And please check the calendar for up-to-date information (see links in Upcoming column to the left).
+Please check the calendar for Shabbat service information.

 From time to time, we will have a Family Shabbat or a Bar/Bat Mitzvah.
 These are services which are for families with young children, or when the students are old enough to become a bar or bat mitzvah and we gather as a congregation to welcome them as adults into our community.
 Watch the calendar for the dates and times of these services.